jibarons/ts_analysis/README.md

 ## Introduction

 We fitted an ARIMA model in the series of **births in Catalunya from February 1975 to December 2006**.
 The series has a monthly periodicity comprising a total of 384 observations.
-We first performed an exploration of the series assessing for stationary; afterwards we performed a series of transformation on the series to achieve an stationary series, which helped us to define the parameters for the model; finally, with the ifnromation of the previous steps, we fitted an ARIMA model for prediction of the next 50 periods.
-Note the purpose of this work was to show the logic of a time series analysis.
+We first performed an exploration of the series assessing for stationary; afterward, we performed a series of transformations on the series to achieve a stationary series, which helped us to define the parameters for the model; finally, with the information of the previous steps, we fitted an ARIMA model for prediction of the next 50 periods.

-we confirm that the model that we expected from our exploratory analysis **ARIMA(2,1,3)(0,1,1)[12]** was the one that offers the best fit among the four models we have tested.
+We confirm that the model that we expected from our exploratory analysis **ARIMA(2,1,3)(0,1,1)[12]** was the one that offers the best fit among the four models we have tested.
 It resulted in an **RMSE of 848.332** and **AIC of 6,081.491**.
 Furthermore, we observe that the coefficients confidence interval does not include 0, thus all becoming significant and supporting a good fit.

 Two functions have been developed ad-hoc for this project to enhance the outputs for Autocorrelation functions and time series sequencing visualization: